corda/cordapp-trial-framework/docs/bnms_integration.md

 # Business Network Membership Service
 **Update**:
-*We do recommend that Membership service should be a feature already considered In all production application.
-The BNNM CorDapp is deprecated and will not be supported moving forward.
+*This section talks about the BNMS implementation by the R3 Solutions Engineering team.
+We do recommend that Membership service be a feature already considered in all production application as the BNNM CorDapp is deprecated and will no longer be maintained.
 User is expected to manage and refactor the codes while it is still available to meet your own application requirements.
 If you are working with R3 on a trial, then the assigned solutions engineer will provide the necessary assistance.*
 ---
-In order to establish a business network R3 provides a business network membership service (BNMS) as a stand alone application.
+If you want to establish a business network, one can use the business network membership service (BNMS) CorDapp while it is still available.
 The BNMS allows for the creation of a business network for the trial operator where membership can be approve and revoked.

-Might be mis-interpreted here.
-BNMS is required, but not our specific implementation of BNMS.

-A BNMS is required as part of a Cordapp Trial solution.
+A BNMS is required as part of a GTM Trial solution.
 R3 will provide guidance on best practice usage of the BNMS.

-- Separate each Cordapp Trial from previous trials that have been run
+- Separate each GTM Trial from previous trials that have been run
 - Assign a business role to each Corda node that defines what actions the node can take
 - Assign a visible description of the node for other members of the network